kunitoki/LuaBridge3/Manual.md

   std::cerr << result.errorMessage ();
 ```

-Calling `luabridge::pcall` will not return a `LuaResult` but only the status code.
+Calling `luabridge::pcall` will not return a `luabridge::LuaResult` but only the status code.
 It will anyway throw an exception if the return code of `lua_pcall`is not equal `LUA_OK`, and return the error code in case exceptions are disabled.

 When compiling `LuaBridge3` with exceptions disabled, all references to try catch blocks and throws will be removed.

 ### 4.3.2 - Class LuaException

-When the application is compiled with exceptions and `luabridge::enableExceptions` function has been called, using `luabridge::call` or `LuaRef::operator()` will uses the C++ exception handling mechanism, throwing a `LuaException` object in case an argument has a type that has not been registered (and cannot be pushed onto the lua stack) or the lua function generated an error:
+When the application is compiled with exceptions and `luabridge::enableExceptions` function has been called, using `luabridge::call` or `LuaRef::operator()` will uses the C++ exception handling mechanism, throwing a `luabridge::LuaException` object in case an argument has a type that has not been registered (and cannot be pushed onto the lua stack) or the lua function generated an error:

 ```lua
 function fail ()